 - IP access restriction is temporarily disabled to allow administrators logging into correct IP access restrictions if they inadvertently lock themselves. - On FIPS enabled hosts, if the 'safe' option is passed on application startup, the FIPS integrity check is temporarily disabled.
 Normally, if FIPS integrity check fails, Cisco ISE services are not started.
-Users can bypass the FIPS integrity check with the 'safe' option on application start. - On FIPS enabled hosts, if the 'safe' option is passed on application startup, the hardware random number generator integrity check is disabled. - If certificate-based authentication is used, the 'safe' option on application start will temporarily use username and password based authentication.
+Users can bypass the FIPS integrity check with the 'safe' option on application start. - On FIPS enabled hosts, if the 'safe' option is passed on application startup, the hardware random number generator integrity check is disabled. - Cisco ISE initiates outbound SSH or SFTP connections in FIPS mode even if FIPS mode is not enabled on ISE.
+Ensure that the remote SSH or SFTP servers that communicate with ISE allow FIPS 140-2 approved cryptographic algorithms.